 A Carbon Capital Effectiveness Evaluation compares the estimated emissions and costs for different project development options/alternatives—relative to similar projects/concepts within the industry and within the company’s own portfolio.
 Understanding the carbon competitiveness and cost competitiveness of different available options helps decision-makers select the right solution to meet the desired business objectives and ultimately improve the competitiveness of the company’s entire portfolio.

 The Greenhouse Gas (GHG) Estimate Maturity Index assesses the completeness of GHG emission estimates developed at different phases of a project.
 The 3-point scale (Not Ready, Ready for Alternative Selection, Ready for Execute) helps decision-makers assess the robustness of any project’s emission estimate, through a specific review of several project definition, regulatory, and planning elements.
 It includes a gap analysis comparing the project’s estimate maturity against the expected maturity at that particular project phase.

 A Carbon Optimization Readiness Assessment identifies gaps in project practices that prevent a project team from delivering low-carbon projects, and quantifies the effect of specific practices on GHG-related project outcomes.
 Decision-makers can use the insights to adopt industry Best Practices for GHG reduction into an existing project delivery system and to understand a project team’s readiness to deliver low-carbon performance.

-IPA is launching a new research study to establish capital cost norms for carbon capture and storage (CCS) projects.
-Organizations that participate will gain access to essential CCS project cost metrics and insights to directly inform and improve early decision-making.
+IPA is launching a new research study to establish capital cost and schedule norms for carbon capture utilization and storage (CCUS) projects.
+Organizations that participate will gain access to essential CCUS project cost metrics and insights to directly inform and improve early decision-making.
 Don’t miss your chance to participate and directly influence the study scope!

 Let's Get Started